6 Examples of Fintech Content Marketing That Works

 Spendesk is an all in one spend management platform built for finance teams.

 Their content always turns up when I’m trying to rank for a specific keyword — usually Bottom of the Funnel.
-That’s because they have a very intentional SEO strategy and are ranking for all the right keywords.
+That’s because they have a very intentional SEO strategy with thorough keyword research and are ranking for all the right keywords.

 Here are some of the keywords they are ranking for: